Seeed-Studio/wiki-documents/docs/Edge/reTerminal-DM/Node-Red/reTerminal-DM-Node-Red-RS232.md

 #### Final Result

-Congratulations, you have successfully experienced and learnt how to use RS232 on reTerminal DM with node-RED now, your final results should be similar as the image shown below
+Congratulations, you have successfully experienced and learned how to use RS232 on reTerminal DM with node-RED now, your final results should be similar as the image shown below

 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/reTerminalDM/node-red/final-results.png" /></div>